Home

 • "This is the Covenant that I will make with them after those days, saith the Lord, I will put my laws into their hearts, and in their minds will I write them;"

-The Old Promise was to keep God's law, or be condemned, the New Promise is not that the old is tossed out the window (condemnation of sinners obviously stands), but that in Christ, we keep the Old Covenant of works perfectly.
-New Covenant Theology cannot effectively address how those of both the Old and New Covenant who were unsaved will have to answer to every jot and tittle of the Old Covenant law (thou shalt not kill, commit adultery, etc.) if it is supposedly done away with.
-But to those in Christ, they are established in better Promises (Grace) where there is no condemnation of the law.
+The old promise (Covenant) we were under was to keep God's law, or we would be condemned.
+The new promise (Covenant) is not that the old is tossed out the window, for God's condemnation of sinners for violating His law obviously stands.
+But that in Christ, we keep the Old Covenant law of works perfectly.
+New Covenant Theology cannot effectively address how those of both the Old and New Covenant era that were unsaved will have to answer to every jot and tittle of the law (thou shalt not kill, commit adultery, etc.) if it was supposedly done away with.
+If someone has to answer to the law, then obviously, it was not done away with for them.
+To those in Christ, the law cannot condemn because they are established on better promises (grace) where there is no condemnation by the law.
+The law clearly still stands as an accuser of the unsaved, but not of us.

-many New Covenant Theologians are fond of claiming that the Old Covenant law of Moses is somehow not in effect for Christians today, while at the same time using the Old Covenant laws of moses (thou shalt not kill, commit adultery, covet, etc.) as laws still in effect for Christians today.
+Many New Covenant Theologians are fond of claiming that the Old Covenant law of Moses is somehow not in effect today, while at the same time they use Old Covenant Laws of Moses (thou shalt not kill, commit adultery, covet, etc.) as valid today.
 As they see it, if it's repeated in the New Covenant, then it's still in effect.
-But the question is, how then is the Old Covenant law still in effect and repeated in the New Covenant, if it was done away with?
-That's not a law being done away with, that is the law being reiterated!
-It is inconsistent at best, and presents a very shaky foundation on which to build a theology.
+However, the question remains, how then is the Old Covenant law still in effect so that it is repeated in the New Covenant if it was done away with in the New Covenant?
+That's not a law being done away with, that's the law being reiterated!
+This view is inconsistent at best and presents a very shaky foundation on which to build a theology of the Covenant.

-The New Covenant Theology system supposes that it is a totally different Covenant, when in fact it is different and new only in that the continuity of it is seen fulfilled in a new and glorious way.
-That is, we who are under that Covenant law may not are not condemned.
-It's not new in the sense that the law is abrogated.
-It's new in that it doesn't condemn us because of our imperfect works, or our lack of perfect labor.
-However, it still condemns those not in Christ, which in itself is proof that nothing has changed concerning the Old Covenant laws.
-Those who know the law, and who don't keep the law, will be judged more severely.
-Thus the words of the law stands.
+The New Covenant Theology system suggests that it is a totally different Covenant, having no continuity with the old.
+In fact, it is different and new only in that the continuity of the Old is seen fulfilled in a new and glorious way of the accomplishment of keeping it.
+That is to say, we who are under that Covenant Law, are made the righteousness of Christ and thus not condemned by it.
+It's not new in the sense that the old law is now abrogated for everyone.
+It's new in that we are under Grace in that the law doesn't condemn us because of our unrighteous acts, or our lack of perfect works.
+However, this same law still condemns those not in Christ, which in itself is proof that nothing has changed concerning the Old Covenant law of works.
+The wages of sin is still death.
+If you keep the whole law, you still live.
+But the fact is, no one can keep the whole law.
+Moreover, those who know the law and yet don't keep the law will be judged more severely.
+Thus, the words of the law must be seen to stand unabrogated.

 James 2:8-11

-• "If ye fulfil the royal law according to the scripture, Thou shalt love thy neighbour as thyself, ye do well:
+• "If ye fulfil the royal law according to the Scriptures, Thou shalt love thy neighbour as thyself, ye do well:

 • But if ye have respect to persons, ye commit sin, and are convinced of the law as transgressors.